SUV Rollover Accidents

 - The defendant failed to uphold the applicable standard of care, thereby creating a breach of duty;

 - An accident resulted directly from the breach; and

 - The plaintiff sustained quantifiable damages because of the accident.

 Under the pure comparative fault doctrine used in Florida, the plaintiff’s damages award may be reduced in proportion to any fault assigned to him or her by the trier or fact, but it will not be completely eliminated if any responsibility for the crash was borne by the defendant.Enlist a Pembroke Pines Lawyer for Your Car Accident Case

-To discuss the details of your case with an experienced Pembroke Pines motor vehicle collision attorney, call Cohn & Smith at (954) 431-8100 or contact us online.
-We represent injured individuals in many areas of South Florida, including Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Coral Springs, Pompano Beach, and communities throughout North Dade County.
+To discuss the details of your SUV rollover accident case with an experienced motor vehicle collision attorney, call Cohn & Smith at (954) 431-8100 or contact us online.
+Our Pembroke Pines attorneys represent injured individuals in many areas of South Florida, including Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Coral Springs, Pompano Beach, and communities throughout North Dade County.
 There is no charge for the initial consultation, and, in most cases, we do not seek any fees unless we recover compensation for you.